 What Is Clementine Strain?

-Clementine Strain Aroma, Fragrance and Appearance
+Clementine Strain Aroma, Fragrance, and Appearance

 Clementine Strain Grow Info

-Start off by drying the buds by either hanging them upside down or placing them on a drying rack for seven to ten days.
-The buds should be completely dry in order to ensure that they don’t develop mold during the next stage of the curing process.
+Curing the Clementine plant’s buds will help maximize its characteristically citrusy flavors and aromas.
+Start the process by drying the buds.
+Hang them upside down or place them on a drying rack for seven to ten days.
+The buds should be completely dry to prevent mold from developing during the next stage of the curing process.